holacracyone/Holacracy-Constitution/Holacracy-Constitution.md

 #### 1.5.1 Circle Reps

 Any Circle Member of a Circle may call for the selection of a ***"Circle Rep"*** to help represent that Circle within any broader Circle containing it.
-The selected Circle Rep fills the Circle Rep Role in the Circle, as defined in Appendix A.
+The selected Circle Rep fills the ***"Circle Rep Role"*** in the Circle, as defined in Appendix A.

 The Circle Rep becomes a Circle Member of any broader Circle containing that Circle's outer Role, with the authority to represent that Role just like a Role Lead.
 A containing Circle may limit or prevent these Circle Reps from becoming its Circle Members via a Policy, but only if its Roles have another way to enjoy comparable representation within that Circle.